ICST-Technion/EXAMPLE_REPO/README.md

+**This repo is an EXAMPLE ONLY.  create your own empty repo or use an empty template **

 ## Pilltrack Project by : Malak Marrid, Mahmoud Massarwi & Zaina Darawsha.
 In this project we have built a smart pill box that makes it easy for patients to track their pill doses over a week (7 days), pill doses times, and to get notified by a smartphone app when the pill times come and when they are late for pills.
 In addition, a helper of the patient can use the app to see the patient LOG and get notified when the patient is late for pills.